 What are the basics?

-There is a need for more innovation and real grasp of the life and spirit of Service Management, and its good to see a lot of activity and interest developing in the market.
-However we are always in danger of getting away from the key source of what ITSM is all about – business and services, delivered by people.
+There is a need for more innovation and a real grasp of the life and spirit of Service Management, and it’s good to see a lot of activity and interest developing in the market.
+However, we are always in danger of getting away from the key source of what ITSM is all about – business and services, delivered by people.

-I recently did a presentation where I wrote some new slides as well as digging out some old ones and came across some stuff which included my ‘ITIL/ITSM in one slide’ concept.
-I really think we have to be able to describe and paint a picture of what ITSM is and what it does and delivers in a simple and understandable format, so here goes:
+I recently did a presentation where I wrote some new slides as well as digging out some old ones and came across some stuff that included my ‘ITIL/ITSM in one slide’ concept.
+I really think we have to be able to describe and paint a picture of what ITSM is and what it does and delivers in a simple and understandable format, so here goes.

-So to me any CIO should be able to to answer these basic questions, which ITSM should deliver:
+So to me, any CIO should be able to answer these basic questions, which ITSM should deliver:

 - To have an agreed set of business goals that IT is working towards